 All of my trousers hang in my closet in a specific way so that they stay creased down the center of each leg.
 The black pair that I thought would be best for the occasion were for some reason folded with my jeans on the shelf.
 I can’t remember putting them away there, especially since I always hang my trousers.
 When did I last wear them?
 Work, probably.
 But why would I put them away so sloppily?
 Anyways, it doesn’t matter.
 There I was, standing in my closet thinking about the last time I wore these stupid pants, steaming them as quickly as possible because they go best with the top I was planning to wear to a 13 year old girl’s funeral.

 What the hell is wrong with me?

-There I was picking out my pants, thinking to myself, why the fuck do I get to steam my trousers today when she was supposed to eventually steam a graduation gown, a wedding dress… Do astronauts steam their clothes?
+There I was picking out my pants, thinking to myself, why the fuck do I get to steam my trousers today when she was supposed to eventually steam a graduation gown, a wedding dress… Do astronauts steam their uniforms?

-And after I parked my car down the street from the church, I walked past a man who was stumbling drunk and screaming ugly things at 10:00 on a Friday morning.
+And after I parked my car down the street from the church, I walked past a man who was stumbling drunk and screaming vile things at 10:00 on a Friday morning.
 I thought to myself what is his existence worth in comparison to hers?